ZhengJiawen44/Water-Level-sensor/README.md

 # Water-Level-sensor
-ESP32 Water Level Sensor and TFT Display Project
+ESP32 Water Level Sensor and TFT Display Project.
+I also use a webpage to display sensor readings using AJAX.
+However The TFT display has stopped working when I implemented this functionality(webserver).

 ### Components Used
 ESP32 Development Board: Used as the main microcontroller.